coder7475/learn-nginx/reverse_proxy.md

   }
 ```

-Nginx uses proxy_pass directory to pass the request to 'example.com' to another server with ip address of `10.1.1.3:9000`.
+Nginx uses proxy_pass directory to pass the request to another server with ip address of `10.1.1.3:9000`.

 **Important**: When nginx starts connection with another server(backend) with proxy pass.
 It **closes** the previous connection with the client which results in some request information is **lost**.
 So one should **capture** the original details like actual ip address of client, host details etc and **forward** to the backend server.